>

 > pData(bg) <- data.frame(id=sampleNames(bg), group=c(0,0,1,1))

-Next, perform the statistical test:
+Run the statistical test:

 > stat_results = stattest(bg, feature="transcript", meas="FPKM", covariate="group")

-Sort the results by p-value:
+Sort the results by p-value to see the most significant hits:

 > stat_results[order(stat_results$pval),]

-The results will look like this:
+The output will look like this:

 feature id pval qval 71628 transcript 71628 9.481568e-06 0.4774591 230911 transcript 230911 3.129703e-05 0.4774591 50751 transcript 50751 3.244529e-05 0.4774591 ...